grafana/kubernetes-app/README.md

 ### Requirements

-1. Currently only has support for **Graphite**.
+1. Currently only has support for [**Prometheus**](https://prometheus.io/docs/prometheus/latest/querying/basics/)
-2. For automatic deployment of the collectors, then Kubernetes 1.4 or higher is required.
+2. For automatic deployment of the exporters, then Kubernetes 1.9 or higher is required.
-3. Grafana 4 is required if using TLS Client Auth (rather than Basic Auth).
+3. Grafana 5.0.0+

 ### Features

 - The app uses Kubernetes tags to allow you to filter pod metrics.
 Kubernetes clusters tend to have a lot of pods and a lot of pod metrics.
 The Pod/Container dashboard leverages the pod tags so you can easily find the relevant pod or pods.

-- Easy installation of collectors, either a one click deploy from Grafana or detailed instructions to deploy them manually them with kubectl (also quite easy!)
+- Easy installation of exporters, either a one click deploy from Grafana or detailed instructions to deploy them manually them with kubectl (also quite easy!)

 - Cluster level metrics that are not available in Heapster, like CPU Capacity vs CPU Usage.